Lexus UX review - MPG, CO2 and running costs

 - 2Engines, performance and driveThe UX offers quite un-Lexus-like levels of driver engagement, with tight body control and a punchy powertrain

-- 3MPG, CO2 and Running Costs - currently readingThe figures are to be confirmed, but the UX self-charging hybrid is likely to be a cheap car to run
+- 3MPG, CO2 and Running Costs - currently readingOfficial figures suggest that the UX will be a cheap car to run, irrespective of fuel type

 - 6Reliability and SafetySafety and reliability come as standard with Lexus – you can buy a UX with confidence